All the Best Football Leagues to Bet on

-The group stages are played between September and December and the knock out stages commence in February.
+The group stages are played between September and December and the knock-out stages commence in February.
 The knock-out stages are played over two legs, which means that each team needs to play a home fixture and away fixture against the opposition.
-This allows for even more betting opportunities, as if a team loses the first away leg, you can always place a second bet if you think they’ll have the rub of the green in the return home fixture (or vice versa).
-The grand final is one of the most televised, and most popular betting events in the footballing season and normally takes place in May.
+This allows for even more betting opportunities, tense moments, and clutch plays.

 The Europa League

 National Cups are all the special football events that are specific to a certain country such as the Coppa Italia in Italy or the King’s Cup in Spain.
-With the best interest of our readers in mind, the following sections will only focus on national cups based in the UK, the oldest and most prestigious of these being the FA Cup.
+With the best interest of our readers in mind, the following sections will only focus on national cups based in the UK, like the FA Cup.

 The FA Cup

-The final was traditionally held every year at the Wembley Stadium, however during the years the venue underwent reconstruction it was played at the Millenium Stadium in Cardiff.
+The final was traditionally held every year at the Wembley Stadium, however during the years the venue underwent reconstruction, it was played at the Millenium Stadium in Cardiff.
 Since the stadium has been rebuilt in 2007 the final has returned to its proper home where crowds of over 80,000 attend the final every year.
-FA Cup betting has proven to be extremely popular over the years as it’s one of the few competitions where any team has a chance of winning; it’s also one of the few tournaments where you can cash in on some really staggering odds prices, particularly for outright bets.
-Underdogs in recent years that have gone on to win include Wigan Athletic in 2012-2013 and Portsmouth in 2007-2008, however the most succesful teams in FA Cup history are Manchester Utd. and Arsenal who both have 11 titles apiece.

-The EFL is another British favourite that includes all 92 teams in the top 4 tiers of English football.
+The EFL is another British favorite that includes all 92 teams in the top 4 tiers of English football.
 It operates in a knockout format right from the first round, with the exception of the semi-finals which are played over two legs.
-Like the FA Cup, the final is traditionally played at Wembley Stadium, and due to the far reaching participation of the teams, there are again plenty of betting opportunities to be had.
+Like the FA Cup, the final is traditionally played at Wembley Stadium.

 The World Cup